CRANIOSACRAL FOR SKEPTICS

 Once registered, attendees will:

-• receive pre-class videos via email to watch in preparation
+receive pre-class videos via email to watch in preparation

-a Zoom link will be provided for a livestreamed class with lecture, demo, and QA session.
-A recording of the session will be provided at the end of class.
+attend class which includes the above lecture and a hands-on demo/practice session.
+A Zoom link will be provided for those joining online.
+A recording of the session will be provided at the end of class

-• receive a follow-up quiz to grant you a Continuing Education Certificate for completion
+receive a follow-up quiz to grant you a Continuing Education Certificate for completion